 Our investment activities are managed by the Advisor.
 The Advisor is responsible for sourcing potential investments, conducting research on prospective investments, analyzing investment opportunities, structuring our investments, and monitoring our investments and portfolio companies on an ongoing basis.
 The Advisor is led by James R. Maher, Chairman and Chief Executive Officer of the Company and the Advisor, and Michael B. Lazar, Chief Operating Officer of the Company and the Advisor.
-They are supported by the Advisor's team of employees, including 14 investment professionals who have extensive experience in commercial lending, investment banking, accounting, corporate law and private equity investing.
-Since the commencement of our operations, our Advisor, including our senior management, has evaluated more than 2,600 investment opportunities and completed 135 investments, aggregating over \$2.9 billion in capital provided to middle-market companies through March 31, 2013.
+They are supported by the Advisor's team of employees, including 16 investment professionals who have extensive experience in commercial lending, investment banking, accounting, corporate law and private equity investing.
+Additionally, the Advisor has an investment committee that includes Messrs.
+Maher and Lazar.
+Senior management as well as other key personnel of the Advisor who have critical industry experience and relationships that we rely on to implement our business plan.
+The investment committee is comprised of Messrs.
+Maher and Lazar, and certain employees of BlackRock and certain principals of Kelso.
+Neither BlackRock nor Kelso advise us.
+Additionally, Kelso does not participate in the activities of the Advisor.
+Since the commencement of our operations, our Advisor, including our senior management, has evaluated more than 2,800 investment opportunities and completed 152 investments, aggregating over \$3.2 billion in capital provided to middle-market companies through December 31, 2013.